lechnerc77/azd-compatibility-azure-function/README.md

 ### The `core` folder

-The `core` folder can be interpreted as the central *reuse* folder comprising a repository of resources that are used in the different sample projects.
+The `core` folder can be interpreted as the central *reuse* folder comprising a repository of resources that are used in the different (sample) projects.
 The structure is based on the semantics of the resources contained in the folders, like `storage`, `database` or `security`:

 ![azd infra directory structure beta 2 - Core folder](./assets/infrafolder-020-beta2-core.png)

 We find the corresponding `*.bicep` files of the resources in each folder.
 Instead of explicitly coding the different resources in the `resource.bicep` file they are referenced via [modules](https://learn.microsoft.com/azure/azure-resource-manager/bicep/modules).
-This we way we reduce redundant code and have one source of truth.
+This we way we reduce redundant code and have one source of truth for the building blocks of the infrastructure setup.

 ### The `app` folder

 The resources that define your app are placed in a dedicated folder called `app`.
-The reuse is established via bicep modules from the `core` folder.
-This leads to a clean setup compared to the one in prior `azd` versions.
+Reuse is again established via bicep modules from the `core` folder.
+This leads to a clean setup of the infrastructure declaration compared to the one in prior `azd` versions.

 ## Refactoring the Azure Functions sample

-To get a hands-on impression on these changes I decided to test it for an existing azd-compatible project.
+To get a hands-on impression on these changes I decided to give it a try for an existing azd-compatible project.
 The starting point is the azd-compatible Azure Functions project that I described in the blog post [The Azure Developer CLI - Compatibility journey for an Azure Functions Project](https://dev.to/lechnerc77/the-azure-developer-cli-compatibility-journey-for-an-azure-functions-project-3mc1).

-The focus lies onm restructuring the `infra` folder to get it compliant with the new setup.
+The focus of this blog post lies on *restructuring* the `infra` folder to get it compliant with the new azd setup.

 ### Step 1 - Cleaning up the folders

 First, I renamed the existing `infra` folder to `infra020beta1` to have my existing and working setup still available and to cross check in case of issues.
-We can even use this folder in the project by pointing the `azure.yaml` file to the folder:
+We can even use this folder as source for the infrastructure provisioning in the project by pointing the `azure.yaml` file to the folder path:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json